 The Gardeniser course is a formal qualification that recognises the professional skills required for an organising role within a community garden, farm or growing space teaches ‘everything you need to know about running a community garden apart from the gardening'.

-The next course will be face to face in the Midlands 12th-16th February 2024.
+The next 10 week course will be online using Zoom i10th September- 26th November 2024 with a 2 week break in the middle.
 For further information please contact admin@growingconnections.org.uk

 To apply for a place on this course go to the application form which can be found here.